 Active Flex is a responsive foam exclusively found in our AS5 models.
 The material buoys a person’s body without reducing the plush feel of the Bio-Pur® foam.
 Thanks to Active Flex, you will feel cradled without any uncomfortable sinkage.

 The pocketed coil support core provides full-body support.
 The sturdy foam base ensures the coils will stand strong after years of use.

-A queen size AS5 Hybrid is $1889 with free shipping.
+The AS5 Hybrid comes with free shipping.
 It also comes with a 100-night sleep trial and a 20-year warranty.

 Best Natural Mattress for Neck Pain: Amerisleep Organica

 More and more shoppers are trying to be “green” with their purchases.
 If your carbon footprint is a concern for you, we recommend our Amerisleep Organica mattress.
 The latex inside our bed is all-natural, with Joma Wool® cushioning and an organic cotton cover.

 The Amerisleep Organica stands 13 inches tall and has four layers.
 The organic cotton cover encases all four layers, establishing a soft-to-the-touch feel that also keeps the surface cool and dry.